lKellr/LeosProjectArchive/_drafts/High Ratio Gearing.md

 - the smaller gears
 - transmission should probably be counterbalanced
 - $i_{12}$ does not depend on planet tooth count, if nonstepped planets used!

+- could be built as frictio  wheels: no slip, in practice almost same diameters casue lots of sliding action on tooth flanks: works almost by cam action
 # The Base Layout
 - ring and spur gear versions
 - first the bigger or the smaller gears?
 - TODO: picture of external gear variant
-Kinematically it does not make a difference if the gears are external or external.
+- TODO: in fact just a stepped planetary (with external gears) Kinematically it does not make a difference if the gears are external or external.
 Making one gear internal is often preferred, because that way the gears can be compactly stacked inside of each other and the number of tooth contacts is much higher, especially since the number of teeth is almost equal.
 This allows the transmission of higher torques.
 With ring gears, it is often sold as an Acbar gear, for example [here](https://www.akim.ch/AKIM-Produkte.html) For 3D printing, i created my own design, which can be downloaded